Skip to content

 Google evaluates certain standards (such as how easy it is to tap on links within a mobile website and what size text the website uses) to determine how accessible the website is from a mobile device.

-Speed is also a chief concern which is why Google introduced faster-loading pages called Accelerated Mobile Pages (AMP).
+Speed is also a chief concern, so Google introduced faster-loading pages called Accelerated Mobile Pages (AMP).
 According to Google, these pages can increase load times by 15-85%, which is a big deal since they've found about 53% of users will abandon a page if it doesn't load in 3 seconds.
 Every.
 Second.
 Counts.

-Currently, if you search on a mobile device, you'll get a different set of results than someone who searches for the same exact thing on a desktop.
+Currently, if you search on a mobile device, you'll get different results than someone searching for the same thing on a desktop.
 With the focus more on accommodating mobile users, it's worth noting that Google's mobile search index is slightly more up-to-date than its desktop search index.

 Google split its indexes to make mobile searching a more user-friendly experience.